jbassin/archive/data/Natural Phenomena/Astra.md

 ---
 theme: astra
+refs: the astra
+flag: compendium
 ---

-The Astra is a great place to be.
+This is a test.

 ![An image of the Astra](/astra.jpg)